Non-coding DNA: Promoters and regulatory elements

 Promoters are DNA segments near the 5' end of the gene where transcription begins.
 They are the sites where RNA polymerase binds to initiate RNA synthesis.
 Every gene has a noncoding promoter.

 Regulatory elements are sites that control the transcription of a nearby gene.
 They are almost always sequences where transcription factors bind to DNA and these transcription factors can either activate transcription (activators) or repress transcription (repressors).
 Regulatory elements were discovered in the 1960s and their general characteristics were worked out in the 1970s by studying specific transcription factors in bacteria and bacteriophage.

-Promoters and regulatory sequences represent an abundant class of noncoding DNA but they mostly consist of a collection of relatively short sequences so they don't take up a very large fraction of the genome.
+Promoters and regulatory sequences represent an abundant class of noncoding DNA but they mostly consist of a collection of relatively short sequences so they do not take up a very large fraction of the genome.
 The exact amount of regulatory DNA in mammalian genome is unclear because it is difficult to distinguish between spurious transcription factor binding sites and those that are functional.
-The binding characteristics of typical DNA-binding proteins were characterized in the 1970s and the biochemical properties of transcription factors predict that in cells with large genomes the majority of binding sites will be fortuitous and not biologiacally functional.
+The binding characteristics of typical DNA-binding proteins were characterized in the 1970s and the biochemical properties of transcription factors predict that in cells with large genomes, the majority of binding sites will not be biologically functional.

 Many regulatory sequences occur near promoters, usually upstream of the transcription start site of the gene.
 Some occur within a gene and a few are located downstream of the transcription termination site.
 In eukaryotes, there are some regulatory sequences that are located at a considerable distance from the promoter region.
 These distant regulatory sequences are often called enhancers but there is no rigorous definition of enhancer that distinguishes it from other transcription factor binding sites.

 Introns

 Introns are the parts of a gene that are transcribed into the precursor RNA sequence, but ultimately removed by RNA splicing during the processing to mature RNA.
 Introns are found in both types of genes: protein-coding genes and noncoding genes.
 They are present in prokaryotes but they are much more common in eukaryotic genomes.

 Group I and group II introns take up only a small percentage of the genome when they are present.
 Spliceosomal introns (see Figure) are only found in eukaryotes and they can represent a substantial proportion of the genome.
 In humans, for example, introns in protein-coding genes cover 37% of the genome.
 Combining that with about 1% coding sequences means that protein-coding genes occupy about 38% of the human genome.
-The calculations for noncoding genes are more complicated because there's considerable dispute over the total number of noncoding genes but taking only the well-defined examples means that noncoding genes occupy at least 6% of the genome.
+The calculations for noncoding genes are more complicated because there is considerable dispute over the total number of noncoding genes but taking only the well-defined examples means that noncoding genes occupy at least 6% of the genome.